EleutherAI/elk/README.md

 **WIP: This codebase is under active development** This code is a simplified and refactored version of the original code of the paper *Discovering Latent Knowledge* in the zip file linked in https://github.com/collin-burns/discovering_latent_knowledge

-We are planning to expand on the method presented in the DLK paper.
-For more information on some of our plans, see the following post: https://www.lesswrong.com/posts/bFwigCDMC5ishLz7X/rfc-possible-ways-to-expand-on-discovering-latent-knowledge

 ### Dependencies

 See requirements.txt file

 Our code uses [PyTorch](http://pytorch.org) and [Huggingface Transformers](https://huggingface.co/docs/transformers/index).
 You will also need to install [promptsouce](https://github.com/bigscience-workshop/promptsource), a toolkit for NLP prompts.
-We tested our code on Python 3.8.
+We tested our code on Python 3.9.

 ### Quick **Start**